Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Induced radial field and inviscid MHD boundary layers

-Figure \ref{fig:xRadialMagneticBoundaryLayer} shows good agreement between the analytical solution for $b_r$ (red dashed line) and \textsc{xshells} simulations (dotted orange) across all radii, for both polar (a) and equatorial (b) modes, with weak rotation ($\gamma=0.1$); a similar agreement is obtained without rotation (not shown).
-Note that here and in the following we are comparing with the perturbation, defined as $\Delta \boldsymbol{B}=\boldsymbol{B}-\boldsymbol{B}_0$.
-The interior radial magnetic field is well approximated by the diffusionless correction (equation \ref{eq:brBdn1}; dark blue dash-dotted line; bottom-left inset), which can thus be used as a particular solution (thin dash-dotted light blue).
-The magnetic skin layer extends over a few $L_\eta$ in the inner sphere ($\breve{\eta}_s=1$) and fluid, and is thicker in the outer solid ($\breve{\eta}_m=10$).
-In the fluid boundary layer, small discrepancies can be observed that originates from higher-order radial field (driven by the boundary layer tangential components).
-We expect to observe differences at larger values of $\gamma$, where the magnetic induction from the rotation-modified basic flow yields different particular solutions.
+Figure~\ref{fig:xRadialMagneticBoundaryLayer} shows excellent agreement between the analytical solution for $b_r$ (dark-red dashed line) and the \textsc{dns} (orange-dotted line) for both polar (a) and equatorial (b) modes at weak rotation, with $\gamma=0.1$ and $\gamma=10^{-3}$ respectively; similar agreement is obtained in the non-rotating case (not shown).
+Here and throughout, comparisons are performed using the magnetic perturbation $\Delta \boldsymbol{B}=(\boldsymbol{B}-\boldsymbol{B}_0)\epsilon^{-1}$.
+The interior radial field is accurately captured by the diffusionless correction (equation~\ref{eq:brBdn1}; dark-blue dash-dotted line; bottom-left inset).
+Therefore, it provides an effective particular solution, as shown by the sum of the homogeneous inviscid solution and diffusionless correction (cyan dash-dotted line).
+The magnetic skin layer extends over a few $L_\eta$ in both the inner sphere ($\breve{\eta}_s=1$) and the fluid, and is thicker in the outer solid ($\breve{\eta}_m=10$).
+The small discrepancies visible within the fluid boundary layer arise from higher-order radial-field corrections driven by the tangential boundary-layer components.
+Larger deviations are expected at higher $\gamma$, where magnetic induction by the rotation-modified basic flow yields a different particular solution